turtleisaac/PokEditor-v1/README.md

 Written entirely in Java and is completely OS-agnostic.
 Java 8 or greater is required.

 **Note:** This is a Command Line Tool.
 You can't just run it by double clicking the .jar file, as this has no GUI.
-You need to run it through Terminal (macOS/ Linux) or cmd (Windows)
+You need to run it through Terminal (macOS/ Linux) or cmd (Windows).
+For those of you who do not know how to use a Command Line Tool, this is a friendly reminder to make sure that you navigate to the PokEditor folder that the .jar is in __before__ trying to run it using the instructions in the "Usage" and "Arguments" sections of this README.

 ![PokEditor Personal Editor](https://i.imgur.com/YyBOyCY.png)